 The Corona pandemic brings with it great strains, especially for families.
 Of course, childcare or the care for family members must therefore be taken into account.
 Below you will find detailed information on how to reconcile studying, teaching, research and work with family responsibilities.

 Below you will find the current regulations in case your child is ill and has to be cared for at home.
-In addition, you will find regulations in the event that the childcare facility in your district/town is still affected by a "closure" or will be affected in the future.
+In addition, you will find regulations in the event that the childcare facility in your district/town continues to be affected by a "closure" or will be affected in the future.

-Since the employer stops paying the salary for the period during which the sickness benefit is paid, the responsible administrative department of the Human Resources Division must be informed immediately of the intended leave of absence to care for the child, as well as the supervisor.
-Please send a copy of the certificate from the school or day care centre to the Human Resources Department.
+Since the employer stops paying the salary for the period during which the sickness benefit is received, the responsible administrative department of the Human Resources Division must be informed immediately of the intended leave of absence to care for the child, as well as the superior.
+Please send a copy of the medical certificate to the Human Resources Department.
 The health insurance fund will make a final decision on the entitlement to leave.
 We recommend that you contact your health insurance fund at the same time so that there are no delays in the payment of sick pay.

-For employees who are not entitled to time off according to § 45 SGB V because they themselves or the child or children are not covered by statutory health insurance, the regulation for civil servants shall continue to apply with the proviso that time off from work is granted for an initial period of three working days according to § 29 para.
-3 TV-L. The time off from work may be extended for a further three days if the requirements continue to be met.
+For employees subject to collective bargaining agreements who are not entitled to exemption from work in terms of Section 45 SGB V because they themselves or their child/children are not statutory health insurance members, the regulation in place for civil servants continues to apply, subject to the condition that an exemption from work is granted for an initial period of three working days in accordance with Section 29 (3) TV-L. The exemption from work may be extended for a further three days at a time, provided that the conditions are still met.

-As a matter of priority, the employees concerned should, in consultation with their superiors, make full use of the possibilities for flexible working hours and, above all, mobile working.
-The university management is aware that due to the often difficult care situation associated with this, full work performance cannot always be achieved and this additional workload cannot always be fully compensated for in the private sphere.
-It will also send this appeal to superiors with the urgent request to take the current exceptional situation into account.
+As a matter of priority, in consultation with their superior, the employee affected should make use of the possibilities of flexible working hours and in particular the opportunity to work from home.
+The University Board is aware that due to the often difficult situation associated with this childcare, the full work performance cannot always be delivered, and this additional burden cannot always be fully compensated in the private environment.
+It will also send this appeal to the superiors with an urgent request to take into account the emergency situation.